Stock Markets Retreat As US-China Tensions Rise - UrduPoint

 Stock Markets Retreat As US-China Tensions Rise

-Global equities took a beating Friday as China-US tensions intensified, while stalled stimulus talks in Washington fuelled fears for the economy, although Europe saw a batch of bright data

-London, (UrduPoint / Pakistan Point News - 24th Jul, 2020 ):Global equities took a beating Friday as China-US tensions intensified, while stalled stimulus talks in Washington fuelled fears for the economy, although Europe saw a batch of bright data.
+London, (UrduPoint / Pakistan Point News - 24th Jul, 2020 ) :Global equities took a beating Friday as China-US tensions intensified, while stalled stimulus talks in Washington fuelled fears for the economy, traders said.

-Lingering worries about the impact on businesses of fresh coronavirus outbreaks helped trigger major profit-taking, traders said.
+Lingering worries about the impact on businesses of fresh coronavirus outbreaks helped trigger major profit-taking, overshadowing a batch of bright data in Europe.

 "It's a sour end to the trading week," said AJ Bell investment director Russ Mould.